pi-star-2025/pi_star/1_and_2_magic.md

 So all 1 and 2 energy can be channelled in the nose breath, in particular the sides.

-The criss-crossing of 1 and 2 energy leads to the end of your "pi" (your consciousness), which is always somewhere in the deep belly air (or felt as deep back spine, or another pressure point in the body).
+The criss-crossing of 1 and 2 energy leads to the end of your "pi" (your consciousness), which is always somewhere in the deep belly air (or felt as the deep back spine, or another pressure point in the body).
 In addition, it's always felt as the very tip of your nose breath, which moves very quickly and outside your nose.
 And it's always felt as a physical shape in the center of the hypothlamus.
 In particular, in the hypothlamus is always a reference to the end number of your "pi" (bottom consciousness).